 What’s the best way to close a credit card?

-When you close a credit card, go into it with a smart strategy to minimize any damage to your credit score.
+When you close a credit card, go into it with a smart strategy to minimize any damage to your credit.
 If you’re closing more than one account, try to space them out over time.

 That way your credit utilization ratio won’t drop overnight.
-The same advice applies for opening up new credit cards since each new account causes a small score drop for 12 months.
+The same advice applies when opening up new credit cards since each new account causes a small score drop for 12 months.